 As for the other four quotes, Warren’s readers are going to be in for a huge surprise if they ever take his advice and try to evangelize.
 Has he ever tried to convert an atheist who had spent decades as a Christian already, who was really dedicated to knowing their stuff, and who had read the entire bible and had heard every argument before?
 Warren gives no advice and shares no experiences in regards to converting atheists.
 These people are told to incessantly harass every last person in their community, but if they have only Warren’s feel-good message to go from, then they’re just going to get themselves blocked.
 (This atheist does a better job of explaining how to convert people than Warren does.)

 From here, I want to wrap up my experience reading this book as a whole.
 I’ve been thinking about what a Christian friend of mine said a few days ago regarding me writing about this book, and that’s that of course I wouldn’t like it—it wasn’t written for me.
 She had a point, but I want to address this and say that the Christian audience is what makes this book so dangerous.
 Many Christians will blindly do as Warren says, which includes taking no time to care for yourself, not saving for retirement, taking spontaneous short-term mission trips, and worst of all, seeing everyone who isn’t Christian as beneath you.
-So much of this book is objectively toxic, no matter how you slice it.
+So much of this book is objectively toxic, no matter who is reading it.